lacojim/FreeFactoryQT/README.md

 - GUI-based direct conversion of single or batch files
 - Supports drag-and-drop and watched folders
 - Clean separation between UI (FreeFactoryQT) and background service (`FreeFactoryConversion.py`)
-- Fully compatible with FFmpeg — **FFmbc support has been deprecated**
+- Fully compatible with FFmpeg (tested on FFmpeg v7+)
+- Easy to use **Flags Builder** for -flags, -flags2, -fflags and -movflags.

 FreeFactory makes sharing encoding setups easy: import a Factory, update the Output and Notify directories, and you're ready to go.
 > 📦 Factories are portable and easy to exchange.
 Only minor path edits are usually required.

 ---